Analyst who helped Trump-Russia case accused of lying - ExBulletin

 The five-count indictment accuses Danchenko of making several false statements to the FBI during an interview in 2017 about his role in gathering information for Christopher Steele, a former British spy whose links researched between the Trump campaign and Russia were funded by the Democrats.

-Danchenko, a US-based Russian specializing in Russian and Eurasian issues as an analyst at the Brookings Institution, was an important source for Steele as Steele compiled his research brief.
+Danchenko, a US-based Russian who had specialized in Russian and Eurasian issues as an analyst at the Brookings Institution, was an important source for Steele as Steele compiled his research brief.
 This dossier, the target of intense derision by Trump, was eventually provided to the FBI and used by federal authorities when they requested and received surveillance warrants targeting former Trump campaign aide Carter.
 Page.

 According to the indictment, Danchenko repeatedly lied to the FBI about his sources of information.
-Prosecutors say the deception was significant because the FBI spent substantial resources attempting to investigate and corroborate the allegations in the files and relied heavily on that research to secure the surveillance warrants.
+Prosecutors say the deception was significant because the FBI spent substantial resources attempting to investigate and corroborate “the allegations in the case and relied heavily on that research to obtain the surveillance warrants.

 A lawyer for Danchenko made no immediate comment.